europace/kex-antragsstatus-api/README.md

 If the Produktanbieterstatus already corresponds to the current status, the comment will still be added to the application.

-### Statuswechsel with comment and hint texts
+### Statuswechsel with comment and hints

-It is also possible to add a list of hint texts, which will then be displayed accordingly in **Kredit**Smart.
+It is also possible to add a list of hints, which will then be displayed accordingly in **Kredit**Smart.

 ```json
 {